Sweet Desire, Wicked Fate

 I was born.

 A damp stillness hung in the air as she walked toward the manor.
 Jaden’s hair felt heavy and hot against her neck.
 Pulling it up she twisted it into a thick knot, hoping it would cool her off.
 It didn’t.
-Why hadn’t she thought of grabbing her backpack, or at least her bottle of water, when she got out of the car?
+Why hadn’t she grabbed her backpack and bottle of water when she got out of the car?

 Jaden plodded forward watching the distant clouds’ bulging underbellies grow darker.
 She imagined a funnel cloud sinking down to the ground and spinning toward her as if she were a target in a video game, whipping her up and tossing her body into the bayou, broken and battered.
 Or dead.